 Video from a dashboard camera – or dash cam – can be useful evidence if you're involved in an accident or other traffic incident.
-But not all dash cams provide good clear video or are easy to use.
+But not many dash cams provide good clear video or are easy to use.
 We put them to the test to pick the best from the rest.
-Here's how we go about it.

-With so many to choose from, what makes us choose one dash cam to test over another?
-As with most of our product testing, our aim is to test the popular brands and models on the market and what you are most likely to see in the retailers.
+With so many to choose from, what makes us pick one dash cam to test over another?
+As with most of our product testing, our aim is to test the popular brands and models on the market and what you're most likely to see in stores.

-We survey manufacturers to find out about their range of models, we check market sales information and we also check for any member requests to test specific models.
-From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
-We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.
+We survey manufacturers to find out about their range of models and check market sales information and also any member requests to test specific models.
+We then put together a final list that goes to our buyers and they head out to the retailers and purchase each product, just as a normal consumer would.
+We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way.

 This is the most important aspect of our dash cam test – after all, if the recorded video isn't clear enough to see details such as number plates and other identifying features of cars, it's not much use to you.
 We look at:

 - Picture quality in daylight: Our tester installs the dash cam in a car and drives a set route in clear daylight, then assesses the recorded video for clarity, fluidity of motion and colour accuracy.

 - Picture quality at night: Our tester installs the dash cam in a car, drives a set route in different lighting conditions at night including well-lit main roads, tunnels and dark side streets.
 They assess the recorded video for clarity, fluidity of motion, colour accuracy, light balance and environmental details.